 One thing we have found is ‘Guaranteed Sold or I’ll Sell It for Free’ is actually more powerful than ‘Guaranteed Sold or I’ll Buy It’.
 Why?
 Because it more believable.

-The Love It or Leave It guaranteed; “Love Your New Home or I’ll Sell it for Free!”
+The Love It or Leave It guarantee; “Love Your New Home or I’ll Sell it for Free!”

-For buyers, the “Love It or Leave It” guaranteed works great.
+For buyers, the “Love It or Leave It” guarantee works great.
 It provides clients with security when entering the unknown of a new home.